DistributedObjectProtocol/protocol/README.md

 This protocol is designed to distribute [JSON](https://en.wikipedia.org/wiki/JSON) objects between nodes.
 Understanding a node as an entity that can store JSON objects and can comunicate with other nodes.

 Those are the features and principles of this protocol:
 - Unidirectional data-flow.
 - Asynchronous.
 - Lightweight, sending the minimum bytes possible.
 - Remote Procedure Calls.
 - Pub/Sub
 - Transport agnostic.

+What is not or what does not do:
+- Consensus data protocol
+- Auth server/client protocol